 -Scripts which have been commissioned are NOT eligible.

 Adjudication will be completed by jurors engaged by the Competition.
 Jurors will be qualified and experienced industry professionals.
 Jurors will remain anonymous from the public as well as each other until the adjudication is complete.
 There will be three rounds of adjudication.
 Entrants will be notified at the end of each round if their script has been successfully passed to the next round.
-The first round will commence as soon as possible after the June 1, 2020 deadline.
-The Jurors’ decisions are final.
-All scripts will be judged anonymously; see script submission details below.
+The first round will commence as soon as possible after the May 31, 2021 deadline.
+Jurors’ decisions are final.
+All scripts will be judged anonymously.

 -A prize of $10,000 will be awarded to the winner.*